 Negative reinforcement requires the student to work for the removal of an unpleasant stimulus; to get remove something that is unpleasant.

-See Also: Positive Reinforcement Examples
+See Also: Positive Reinforcement Examples and Primary Reinforcers in Psychology

 Negative reinforcement and punishment are easily confused.
 They both sound aversive.
 However, negative reinforcement increases behavior by removing something unpleasant, while punishment decreases behavior by applying something unpleasant.